Javanosa/MiddleEarth-Tweaks/Wiki.md

 - Synchronized with server

 ### Ally Conquest Spawns
-- THis mod fixes a bug where conquest cant be decreased by fighting allies spawned from conquest aid
+- This mod fixes a bug where conquest cant be decreased by fighting allies spawned from conquest aid
 - Option to disable Allies spawning from conquest too `Config > Misc > AllyConquest Spawns`

 ### Mount Speeds